pay360/mobilesdk-ios/README.md

 # Testing your application against MITE

 In order to make payments in MITE your server must obtain a client access token.
 The client access token will be used by your app to submit payments.
-Instructions for doing this are available here:
+Instructions for doing this are available [here](https://developer.paypoint.com/payments/docs/#getting_started/response_codes_and_messages)
-TBD: {TODO: placeholder for server-side authoriseClient call}

 For convenience we provide a mock REST api which supplies these tokens for your MITE installations which can be used for prototyping your app.

 ## Mock Authorise Client Call